flopezag/fiware-testbed-deploy/doc/admin.md

 When the installation is finished, the credential may be loaded with *. ~/config_vars*.
-The command *nova list* shows a cirros testing server that has been created during the installation inside the testbed (that is, it is a virtual machine running inside the testbed virtual machine).
+The command *nova list* shows a cirros testing server that has been created during the installation inside the testbed (that is, it is a cirros virtual machine running inside the testbed virtual machine).
 The floating IP 192.168.58.201 is associated to this server (that is the second IP of the pool, the first was assigned to the router).
 It is possible to connect to the server following this steps: